 Should data out of the euro zone continue to show economic

 weakness, the ECB could opt to lower rates to spur growth.

-extended gains against the Swiss franc, rising to a fresh
+extended gains against the Swiss franc, rising to a 13-month

 The Swiss franc has come under selling pressure as concerns